Caldecott Tunnel Fourth Bore, United States of America

-The Caldecott Tunnel Fourth Bore project includes the construction of a two-lane tunnel bore.
-It is being built north of the three existing Caldecott tunnels in California, USA.
-The proposed tunnel will be located along State Route 24 between Oakland and Orinda.
-It will be 9.7m high and 12.58m wide.
+The Caldecott Tunnel Fourth Bore project included the construction of a two-lane tunnel bore, north of the three existing Caldecott tunnels in California, US.
+The tunnel is located along State Route 24 between Oakland and Orinda.
+It is 9.7m high and 12.58m wide.

 The route – connecting Alameda and Contra Costa counties – carries about 160,000 vehicles per day, passing through the three bores of Caldecott tunnel and remains congested during peak hours.
-The proposed fourth bore will ease the congestion and when completed, there will be two separate bores for westbound traffic and eastbound traffic.
-It will also improve mobility for motorists and reduce delays in travel times.
+The fourth bore eases the congestion on the route, improves mobility for motorists, and reduces delays in travel times.
+There are two separate bores for westbound traffic and eastbound traffic.

 The Caldecott Improvement project began in 2000 with the funding approved in 2004.
 The environment study of the fourth bore tunnel was completed in 2007, while the technical study did not start before the same year.
 The final design of the project was completed in 2008-2009.
 The ground breaking for the project was carried on 21 January 2010.
-The tunnel is slated for completion in winter 2013-2014.
+The tunnel was opened for traffic in November 2013 and the remaining road works are expected to be completed by late 2014.

 Project contractors

 The main contractor of the project is Tutor-Saliba Corporation of Sylmar, California.
-The preliminary and final designs have been provided by Jacobs Associates, as per the contract awarded in 2004.
+The preliminary and final designs were provided by Jacobs Associates, as per the contract awarded in 2004.
 The scope of contract involved providing details of geo-technical characterisation too.

 Caldecott tunnel fourth bore project

 The horse-shaped mined tunnel is 1,036m long and features two 12ft lanes.
-The tunnel will have a 10ft shoulder on the right, and a 2ft shoulder and 3ft walkway on the left.
-There will be seven cross-passages, which will connect the third and fourth bores and serve as emergency exits.
-The existing maintenance building will be demolished and replaced by a new two-storey operations and control building.
+The tunnel has a 10ft shoulder on the right, and a 2ft shoulder and 3ft walkway on the left.
+There are seven cross-passages, which connect the third and fourth bores and serve as emergency exits.
+The maintenance building was demolished and replaced by a new two-storey operations and control building.

-The project will also include the construction of retaining walls near the east and west sides of the tunnel, and permanent soundwalls on the west side.
+The project also included the construction of retaining walls near the east and west sides of the tunnel, and permanent soundwalls on the west side.
 Short sections of the cut-and-cover tunnel at each portal and other additional roadway improvements are also included in the project.
-After the completion of the tunnel, the staging areas will be landscaped.

 The tunnel design incorporates various safety and emergency measures such as the installation of a jet fan ventilation system, a wet standpipe fire protection system, and other operation and control systems such as CCTV monitoring, heat and pollutant sensors and traffic monitoring systems.

-Two other ancillary small projects also feature in the Caldecott improvement programme.
-The Kay Street project will install a traffic signal at the intersection of Kay Street and Broadway, and will also modify the intersection of Kay Street and Caldecott Lane to improve traffic flow.
-The other project constitutes the modification of a freeway connector between westbound Route 24 and northbound Highway 13, and will receive the traffic coming from the third and fourth bores of the Caldecott tunnel.
+Two other ancillary small projects also featured in the Caldecott improvement programme.
+The Kay Street project involved the installation of a traffic signal at the intersection of Kay Street and Broadway, and also the modification of the intersection of Kay Street and Caldecott Lane to improve traffic flow.
+The other project constituted the modification of a freeway connector between westbound Route 24 and northbound Highway 13, and receives the traffic coming from the third and fourth bores of the Caldecott tunnel.

 Tunnel fourth bore design and construction